Bull Buchanan: Independent circuit (2003–2014, 2019–present)

 Buchanan worked mainly for Universal Independent Wrestling in Georgia in his final years as a performer.
 He retired from professional wrestling on November 22, 2014, teaming with D'Lo Brown to face AJ Steele and Brad Lynch in his final match.

 In March 2019, Buchanan returned to the ring teaming with his son Ben where they won a tag team match.

 Personal life

-Buchanan has a son named Benjamin, who is also a professional wrestler currently signed to WWE, where he competes under the ring name Brooks Jensen.
+Buchanan has two sons named Benjamin and Zach.
+Benjamin, who is also a professional wrestler currently performs for the WWE on NXT under the ring name Brooks Jensen.
+His other son, Zach, is currently an independent wrestler within the West Georgia area.

+Buchanan has also started a wrestling promotion called "Bullpen Professional Wrestling", including independent wrestlers such as Zach Buchanan, AJ Black, Jaden Vain, JT Paradox, Sean Nelson, Dante Diamond and Trey Jordan.
+The promotion, started on June 8, 2024, is located in Bowdon, Georgia.